10 Key Concepts of Resonant Healing

 Understanding emotional circuitry is a huge piece of beginning to untangle the webs of trauma that keep us stuck.
 Dive more into this video for a little primer on how they work and why it matters.

-If you are a person who holds space for others, and you’d like to practice resonance in a client/practitioner capacity, when we are holding space for others who are experiencing the impacts of trauma, you might enjoy my mini-course, Tending to Trauma.
+If you are a person who holds space for others, and you’d like to practice resonance in a client/practitioner capacity, you might enjoy my mini-course, Tending to Trauma.

 In this course we discuss: